Graph Node

 Deploy Subgraph

-.
+Package and build the written subgraph into a wasm file and deploy to the graph node.
 The specific commands can be found in the sample project code above.

 GraphQL Usage

-Once deployed, you can use GraphQL
+Once deployed, you can use GraphQL to request data

 Last updated